 - Innovation, Technology and Operations Management (ITOM). *

-Our staff benefit from the interaction with researchers from other schools and faculties in UEA, the Norwich Research Park (one of Europe's largest single-site concentrations of research in agri-food, health and environmental sciences with a combined research budget of £100M), the Tyndall Centre for Climate Change Research (headquartered within UEA) and the recently funded ARC - Eastern Academic Research Consortium (partnering with University of Essex and the University of Kent).
+Our staff benefit from the interaction with researchers from other schools and faculties in UEA, the Norwich Research Park (one of Europe's largest single-site concentrations of research in agri-food, health and environmental sciences with a combined research budget of £100M), The Tyndall Centre for Climate Change Research (headquartered within UEA and the Eastern Arc (partnership with the University of Essex and the University of Kent).